TheoChristo/git-notifier-mac/README.md

 <p align="center"> <img src="./icons/logo.png" width="128" height="128" /> </p>

-**git-notifier-mac** will notify you - using a system notification, every time a new commit is made in one of the git repositories it is tracking.
+**git-notifier-mac** will notify you - using a system notification with sound, every time a new commit is made in one of the git repositories it is tracking.

 The notification displays useful information about the commit which triggered it, including the repository name and branch, as well as the author and  commit message.